jagan999/customgauge/example/README.md

-# gauge_example
+# customgauge_example

-Demonstrates how to use the gauge plugin.
+Demonstrates how to use the customgauge plugin.

 ## Getting Started